 Student well-being must remain central to curriculum and eligibility requirements for the provision of local remote learning.
-As drafted, HB 1468 fails to delineate program standards necessary to ensure a quality school experience.
+As drafted, HB 1468 fails to delineate program standards, necessary to ensure a quality school experience.
 The following recommendations would correct this.

-- Synchronous Component: We have learned during the COVID-19 pandemic that no virtual learning program can be successful without some amount of time spent meeting with an instructor in real-time.
-It is therefore critical that the bill language require a synchronous component. - Hybrid Provision: Districts and charters must be required to combine virtual instruction with attendance at a school facility where necessary to meet the individual academic, social and behavioral needs of a student as determined by the Committee.
-The schools must therefore be able to provide transportation to the physical campus for this purpose and for the purpose of taking an assessment. - Educator Assignment: It is well-documented in the literature that full-time virtual learning programs tend to exceed the recommended student-to-teacher ratios to the detriment of the student.
-Additionally, as evidenced by this school year, assigning educators to remote and in-person learners simultaneously is unduly burdensome and not in the best interest of students.
-Bill language must therefore better stipulate ratio requirements and teacher assignment. - Not Subject to Waiver: No provision of this section may be subject to a waiver by Districts of Innovation.
+- Synchronous Component: We have learned during the COVID-19 pandemic that virtually no full-time remote learning program can be successful without some amount of time spent meeting with an instructor in real-time.
+It is therefore critical that the bill language require a synchronous component. - Hybrid Provision: Districts and charters must be required to combine periods of remote instruction with periods of in-person attendance at a school facility where necessary to meet the individual academic, social and behavioral needs of a student as determined by the student's remote placement or ARD committee.
+The schools must therefore be able to provide transportation to the physical campus for this purpose and for the purpose of taking required assessments under chapter 39 of the Education Code. - Educator Assignment: It is well-documented in the literature that full-time virtual learning programs tend to exceed the recommended student-to-teacher ratios to the detriment of the student.
+Additionally, as evidenced by this school year, assigning educators to teach remotely when they may not be prepared or suited for such, or assigning educators to teach remote and in-person learners simultaneously is unduly burdensome for the educator and not in the best interest of their students.
+Bill language must therefore better stipulate ratio requirements and teacher assignment. - Not Subject to Waiver: The legislature has provided broad waiver authority for districts and the commissioner for most well established rules in the Education Code.
+It is not advisable to allow districts or the commissioner to waive quality control measures around programs which are both new for most districts and have a track record of poor performance where strong quality standards have been absent.
+Therefore, no provision of this section may be subject to a waiver by the commissioner or by districts.